manofgod747/Philosophy/README.md

 Only experience is death

-Thought wants the experience
+Mind wants the experience

-Experience cannot be without mind
+Experience needs a mind

 ## Physicalism